vlantana/compoships/README.md

 ### Syntax

 ... and now we can define a relationship from a model *A* to another model *B* by matching two or more columns (by passing an array of columns instead of a string).
+Optionally we can pass a third parameter to define constrained or relaxed multiple key relation.

 ```php
 namespace App;